anphetamina/CoText/README.md

 ### :file_folder: Filesystem
 You need some space to store the document that are saved in the current working directory in which the server is run.
-In addition the profile pictures of the user are saved in the server/profilePictures.This folder *should not* be deleted.
+In addition the profile pictures of the user are saved in the server/profilePictures.

+This folder *should not* be deleted.
 If you need space and you will to loose all the pictures to gain space, you can delete all its content.

 ### :closed_lock_with_key: Security requirements
 To use the software you need a valid SSL certificate.
-In the repo an example certificate and its private key are given for localhost (dev) usage.
+In the repo an example (self-signed) certificate and its private key are given for localhost (dev) usage.

 ### :computer: Platforms
 The current tested platform are: